 When it comes to a band that truly embodies the spirit of rock and roll, and that lifestyle of hedonistic ’80s excess, you simply cannot go past Mötley Crue.
 Formed after Mick Mars advertised himself by noting there was a “loud, rude and aggressive guitar player available”, the band were destined to help define the ’80s from the outset.

-Featuring classic riffs, powerful choruses, wild offstage behaviour – and some of the most iconic hair to ever grace the stage – you can be sure that their legions of fans will be gearing up to see the reunited rockers when they hit the road next year.
+Featuring classic riffs, powerful choruses, wild offstage behaviour – and some of the most iconic hair to ever grace the stage – you can be sure that their legions of fans rock up to every gig.

 Check out ‘Kickstart My Heart’ by Mötley Crüe: